remy/remysharp.com/public/blog/the-copy--paste-guide-to-your-first-service-worker.md

 ![debug-sw.gif](/images/debug-sw.gif)

 Enjoy, and do make sure you read some more detailed articles.
-Here's service workers working on [jsconsole](https://jsconsole.com) for your pleasure.
+Here's my recent service worker efforts in action on [jsconsole](https://jsconsole.com) for your pleasure.